smcck222/sc-project3/README.md

 RPi 21 - rasp-021.berry.scss.tcd.ie 10.35.70.21 - We will be runnning Gateway Node and Rover Network 1

-RPi 22 - rasp-022.berry.scss.tcd.ie 10.35.70.22 - We will be Rover Network 2
+RPi 22 - rasp-022.berry.scss.tcd.ie 10.35.70.22 - We will be running Rover Network 2

-Clone the git repo in both RPis.
+Clone the git on RPis.

 Run the following commands on RPi 21 in the following order :